puppetlabs/puppet-docs/source/pe/2.0/install_basic.markdown

 ### Console Options

-The console is usually run on the same server as the puppet master, but can also be installed on a separate machine. **If you choose to do so, you will need to do some [additional configuration][consoleconfig] after installing.**
+The console is usually run on the same server as the puppet master, but can also be installed on a separate machine. **If you are splitting the console and puppet master roles, install the console _after_ the puppet master.**

 #### Port